The pond water has turned green.

 Green water is caused by algae (microscopic plants) which can cause problems for other pond life by blocking out sunlight and using up vital nutrients.
 Although some algae is beneficial to the pond (tadpoles feed on it), a sudden algal bloom can be devastating – the water becomes deoxygenated and tadpoles die.

 Algal blooms are more common in new ponds and will usually clear naturally once the pond has settled in.
 In more established ponds the causes can be too much sunlight or an excess of nutrients (e.g. from the use of fertilisers on surrounding land).
 In the long term, a healthy pond should be able to avoid persistent algal blooms by maintaining the right balance of plants – these will use up available nutrients, block out a little sunlight and provide plenty of oxygen.
-If you are keen to treat the problem then adding silt from a nearby pond may help as it will contain insects like water fleas (Daphnia) which will feed on the algae – though we’re wary about recommending this as you could potentially introduce invasive plants, diseases or animals to the pond.
-Another option is to purchase Daphnia from an aquatics/garden centre.
+See our Just Add Water leaflet for tips.
+Another option is to purchase water fleas Daphnia from an aquatics/garden centre.
+These will feed on the algae and provide a natural alternative to chemicals.

 Should I top up my pond in hot weather?